 But, this is roughly how it looks now

 That trunklid has actually been in storage with me for...
 6 years now come to think of it.
 It's definitely picked up a little dirt, not that the car itself is much cleaner.
 The alignment needs to be adjusted as well - that was just my first go at it.
-But I just wanted to do a little something different tonight.
+But I just wanted to do a little something different while working on the car.
 Now back to the regularly scheduled programming...

 Lower x-brace bolted into place